emtee40/SPMC-wiki/Recommended-passthrough-audio-settings-for-SPMC,-NVIDIA-Shield-TV-and-AV-Receivers.md

 * DTS-HD capable receiver = **on**

+Note that these instructions were written for Android 6.0/Shield TV 3.1.

 # Other
 Videos > Playback > sync playback to display should always be set to **off** when using passthrough audio.